psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 All that any houndis hadde,
 Syr Tholomew forgate he nought
 His maistres houndis thythere he brought,
-That many a day he had run ere ;
+That many a day he had run ere;
 Full well he thought to note hem there.
 Whan they came to the lande on hight,
 The queen's pavylyon there was pight, `[Pight — pitched.]`